MOUZU/BigWigs/Raids/ZG/README.md

 ## Bloodlord Mandokir
 - <b>(QA)</b> added locale to trigger combat start
-- <b>(QA)</b> added 'Vilebranch Speaker' to enabletrigger, as previously Mandokir's mod only got enabled on pull and therefore avoided my combat trigger.
+- <b>(100%)</b> added 'Vilebranch Speaker' to enabletrigger, as previously Mandokir's mod only got enabled on pull and therefore avoided my combat trigger.
 - <b>(100%)</b> added 'Next Whirlwind' bar with 20s
 - <b>(QA)</b> added 'Charge' bar with the first one 15.
 Need trigger for the ones following that, the following should get +30s
 - <b>(100%)</b> added 'Next Gaze' bar with 11s (should be 19s counting from 'Incoming Gaze')
 - <b>(100%)</b> added missing locale for 'Incoming Gaze'
-- <b>(QA)</b> added WarnIcon when Threatening Gaze is incomming and if the player is afflicted by Threatening Gaze.
+- <b>(QA)</b> added WarnIcon if the player is afflicted by Threatening Gaze.

 ## High Priest Thekal
 - <b>(100%)</b> added locale to trigger phase 2